Online EdD Programs in Diversity and Multiculturalism

 Online EdD programs with a concentration in Diversity and Multiculturalism prepare students to be leaders and advocates for diversity and social equality in academic, corporate, and government settings.
 This program concentration trains students in organizational leadership, education administration, diversity advocacy, and social justice, with the goal of preparing graduates to foster diverse communities of learning and manage educational institutions while promoting tolerance and equality.

-Curriculum for Online EdD Programs in Education Administration and Leadership
+Curriculum for Online EdD Programs in Diversity and Multiculturalism

 The majority of EdD programs require the completion of 40-70 course credits and can be completed in of 3 to 5 years.
 Core courses in Diversity and Multiculturalism EdD programs cover topics such as systems of education, curriculum and program development, education research, and education policy.
 Examples of core courses may include: